Fibromyalgia Symptoms & Women

 The pain is also described as sharp or achy, spread out, severe, pounding, or stabbing.
 While some will have fairly consistent symptoms, others may experience periods of remission and then flare ups.
 When it’s at its worst they can be accompanied by heart palpitations.

 Fibromyalgia symptoms in both woman and men can overlap into psychosomatic disorders starting first from pain, headaches, nausea, or sleep disturbances into depression and anxiety.
 Are we saying that Fibromyalgia is a mental problem?
 No but it can lead to one.
 It has more commonly been categorized as a central nervous system disorder, one that can be chronic.
 However, research suggests a strong correlation between Fibromyalgia and mental health.
 With Fibromyalgia affecting approximately 4 to 6 percent of the population, that means 5 to 6 million people in the United States alone and interestingly 90 percent of the diagnosed cases are women.
 That doesn’t mean that men can’t be affected obviously but it is clearly a condition affecting more woman.
+Click to read, “The Dos and Donts of the Fibromyalgia Diet” to find the best diet for fibromyalgia.

 No Fibromyalgia Lab Tests